Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Introduction

-\begin{itemize} \item We consider a multiuser multi-CAPA system and, to the best of our knowledge, derive the first explicit closed-form expression for its achievable sum rate. \item Based on this formulation, we develop a functional WMMSE algorithm for multiuser multi-CAPA beamforming.
-Specifically, we first transform the sum-rate maximization problem into an equivalent sum-MSE minimization problem, and then use orthonormal basis expansion to convert it into a parameter optimization problem.
-By deriving the first-order optimality conditions of this parameter optimization problem and mapping them back to the functional domain, we obtain the update equations of the proposed functional WMMSE algorithm. \item Building on the functional WMMSE algorithm, we design a new INR, termed BeamINR, to parameterize the continuous beamforming function.
-Specifically, BeamINR is implemented as a GNN to exploit PE, and its update rule is designed using the iterative structure to aggregate and combine the channel response function. \item Simulation results validate the proposed methods.
-The functional WMMSE algorithm achieves the highest sum rate but incurs high online inference complexity.
-In contrast, BeamINR achieves substantially lower inference latency and generalizes better than baseline INRs across different numbers of users.
+\begin{itemize} \item We derive a novel closed-form expression for the achievable sum rate in a multiuser multi-CAPA system, where both the BS and users are equipped with CAPAs.
+This expression provides the foundation for the numerical and learning-based beamforming methods \mbox{developed~subsequently}. \item We develop a functional WMMSE algorithm for CAPA systems by first reformulating the sum-rate maximization problem as an equivalent sum mean-squared error (MSE) minimization problem and then employing an orthonormal basis expansion to convert the functional optimization into a parameter optimization problem.
+By mapping the optimality conditions of this parameter optimization back to the continuous function domain, we derive the iterative update equations for the functional WMMSE. \item We propose BeamINR, a GNN-based INR that learns the continuous beamforming function.
+BeamINR is designed to exploit the PE property of the optimal beamforming policy, and its architecture is inspired by the iterative structure of our functional WMMSE.
+Simulation results show that BeamINR achieves a sum rate close to the functional WMMSE with substantially lower inference latency.
+Compared with INR-based baselines, BeamINR reduces training complexity and generalizes better to the number of users, CAPA size, and carrier~frequency. \end{itemize}